Ohio Apple Orchard Guide

 Our state is bursting with ripe apples this time of year.
 Here’s our guide to 15 places where you can fill up on one of fall’s favorite flavors.

-Brandt’s Apple Orchard, Ashtabula
+Brant’s Apple Orchard, Ashtabula

-It’s a tradition for kids visiting Brandt’s Apple Orchard to tear off small bits of cider doughnuts from the on-site bakery to share with the fish swimming in the pond.
+It’s a tradition for kids visiting Brant’s Apple Orchard to tear off small bits of cider doughnuts from the on-site bakery to share with the fish swimming in the pond.
 Owners Brian and Jennifer Diehl know all about the traditions here.
 The 80-acre property was a destination for the couple when they were dating.

 Brian, an electrical engineer, and Jennifer, a physical therapist, purchased the property in 2014 as an investment after spending a year learning every aspect of the orchard business.

 “We didn’t know anything about apples,” confesses Jennifer, “but our operating manager knows everything.”

 The Diehls own 3,000 apple trees on 25 acres and annually harvest 300,000 pounds of the fruit.
 They’ve also planted an additional 300 trees and four additional varieties, Daybreak Fuji, Evercrisp, Crimson Gala and Premiere Honeycrisp, which will be ready to harvest in a few years, bringing the number of apple varieties the orchard grows to 27.